 Saving money can be as challenging as earning it.
 It is a known fact that the value of money, more often than not, decreases with time.
-This means that the number of goods that Rs 100 can get you today will reduce in a couple of years.
+It means the number of goods Rs 100 can get you today will reduce in a few years.

 Let’s take a small example.